GeoNet/data/volcanic-alert-levels/README.md

 New Zealand uses a Volcanic Alert Level (VAL) system to define the current status of each volcano.
 This is used to guide any appropriate response.
 The VAL is decided by a Volcano Monitoring Group at GNS Science; it is publicised using a [Volcanic Alert Bulletin](https://www.geonet.org.nz/volcano/vab/) (VAB), and on the [GeoNet Website](https://www.geonet.org.nz/).

 ## VAL Versions
 New Zealand has had three versions of its VAL system.
 The current [VAL](https://www.geonet.org.nz/about/volcano/val) system, version 3, was first used in July 2014.
+A [publication](https://link.springer.com/article/10.1186/s13617-014-0013-7) dicusses the use of volcanic alert levels and development of version 3.

 | VAL Version | Dates Used |
 | --- | --- |